St. Dominic High School (Missouri)

-St. Dominic High School is a private Roman Catholic high school in O'Fallon, Missouri.
+St. Dominic High School (SDHS) is a private Roman Catholic high school in O'Fallon, Missouri.
 It is located in the Roman Catholic Archdiocese of Saint Louis.

 History

 St. Dominic was established in 1962, replacing Assumption High School, which was closed due to deteriorating facilities.
 In response to growing enrollment, a 13-classroom addition, new library, and enlarged cafeteria were completed in 2000.
 Then in 2010, St. Dominic High School completed the addition of a multipurpose building which includes a gym, locker rooms, weight room, and a performing arts center.

 St. Dominic High School has been part of Catholic Secondary education for more than 90 years (St. Dominic High School).
 Assumption High School began in 1929.
 St. Dominic High School was a secondary education that was a vision set for young people in the area.
 The school was staffed by the Sisters of the most Precious Blood.
 When the school first started, classes took place in a white school house until 1955.
 By 1961 the increasing enrollment became too much for the small school.
 The Catholic high school petitioned the archdiocese for assistance with the help of the archdiocese.
 St. Dominic High School was able to build a new facility for students.
 It is now a regional high school serving more than eleven parishes.
 The school changed its name from assumption to St. Dominic because they wanted to show their gratitude to the Dominican congregation of our Lady of the Rosary.
 St. Dominic opened on September 4, 1962, but the first classes were held in the old Assumption building, while the new building and classes were being built.
 Students began attending the new St. Dominic High School in September 1963.
 In 2000, a new wing was built that included eighteen classrooms and a bigger library.
 Then in 2004, “Crusader Stadium” was built.